dmccreary/dmccreary/docs/recommendations.md

 Dan is a leader and subject matter expert in AI/ML space.
 I learnt a lot from him over the period.
 I was lucky and happy to be connected to him in the beginning of my journey in AI/ML as it made it that much easier and fun.
 Thank you, Dan, for your readiness to help and educate.
 You will be a great asset and a teacher wherever you go.
 The leaders and executives will benefit from your thought leadership and scores of other teammates will benefit from your compassionate sharing of vast knowledge you possess.
 I am grateful that I was able to connect with you in Optum.

-#### Ryan Allen

-* Distinguished Engineer and Senior Director @ UnitedHealth Group
-* August 15, 2023
-* Ryan worked with Dan but on different teams

-Dan is truly an authority in Explainable AI, Machine Learning, Systems Thinking, and Graph Technologies.
-His innovative mindset, collaborative spirit, and deep well of knowledge makes him an amazing asset to any project or team.
-We collaborated to co-create and co-teach an enlightening course on Explainable AI, and Dan's ability to convey complex concepts in a clear and concise manor was amazing.
-But beyond that Dan was a mentor to me, showing me what a true technologist is capable of and that part of being am expert in the field is also giving back.
-I truly enjoyed working with and getting to know Dan.

 #### Maria (Argento) Perkins

 * Business Process Re-Engineering | Consulting | Healthcare | Merger & Acquisition Integration | Program Management | Sales & Customer Retention | Servant Leadership | Team Building |Technology Strategy & Execution